shotgunsoftware/tk-flame/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Documentation
-This repository is a part of the Shotgun Pipeline Toolkit.
+This repository is a part of the ShotGrid Pipeline Toolkit.

 - For more information about this app and for release notes, *see the wiki section*.
 - For general information and documentation, click here: https://support.shotgunsoftware.com/entries/95441257
-- For information about Shotgun in general, click here: http://www.shotgunsoftware.com/toolkit
+- For information about ShotGrid in general, click here: http://www.shotgridsoftware.com/toolkit

 ## Using this app in your Setup
 All the apps that are part of our standard app suite are pushed to our App Store.